Tell us about yourself.

 Can you share a story of an enrolee whose life you have impacted during this program?

 I will like to share the story of a teenager who I met at the course of the 2019 Home Visiting Program.
-The teen happened to be impregnated by a guy who was not ready to accept or take responsibility for the pregnancy.
+The teenage mother happened to be impregnated by a guy who was not ready to accept or take responsibility for the pregnancy.
 Unfortunately for her, her family was not also financially stable, so they couldn’t register her for antenatal care even at 5 months of pregnancy.

 When I first visited her, she was looking really pale and unhealthy but with the help of Mamalette Community Foundation and the 2019 Home Visiting Program, she was registered in a good hospital for antenatal care and delivery.
-All tests, scans and pregnancy supplements were sponsored by Mamalette.
+All tests, scans and pregnancy supplements were paid for by Mamalette.
 This brought hope to her and her family which also made me feel fulfilled.

 Why is your community important to you?